Repointing the Wall

 · withdrawn military support for Ukraine

-· done everything in his power to give Russia the advantage even though it is the aggressor
+· done everything in his power to give Russia the advantage, despite being the aggressor

-· reminded everyone in that horrid little room to his mic-controlled media audience that American presidents have mentioned that they’re in full support of his Illegal war in Iran
+· reminded everyone in that horrid little room that American presidents have confirmed that they’re in full support of his war in Iran

 · reminding them also that this is the view of King Charles III

-· reminding them too that lovely Cuba is next on his list
+· reminding them too that ‘luverly Cuba’ is next on his list ~ I might take it over myself…

 And so he prattles on.